UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

 4. Every map homotopic to a coherently invertible map is coherently invertible.
 5. The 3-for-2 property of coherently invertible maps.

-That appropriately preserve the data of the underlying two-sided inverse.
+Each of these constructions appropriately preserve the data of the underlying two-sided inverse.

 ## Definition

-### The predicate of being coherently invertible on maps
+### The predicate of being a coherently invertible map

 ```agda
 module _